 Mermaids, fairies, magic, and talking animals are what come to mind when thinking of Fairy Tales.
-These tales are so much more than just stories; they can also be used to teach your children about certain values such as kindness and endurance, as seen below and are one of the best tools for intricate learning.
+These tales are so much more than just stories.
+They can also be used to teach your children about values, such as kindness and endurance, as seen below, and are one of the best tools for intricate learning.

 10 Fascinating Fairy Tales For Children

 Here are some short fairy tale stories to share with your children:

 The story of Cinderella tells of a kindhearted young woman who was treated cruelly by her stepmother and sisters, but, never the less, kept a humble attitude.